Sustainable Procurement Tools

 Supplier selection

-Some suggested selection criteria that can be used within Single Procurement Document (Scotland) (SPD), or as criteria for contract award is provided below.
+Some suggested selection criteria that can be used within the Single Procurement Document (SPD), or as criteria for contract award is provided below.
 As to deciding at which stage they are appropriate, this will depend on the exact wording and the particular procurement requirement, some issues may be addressed at either stage (but not at both).
 It needs to be emphasised that they must be both proportionate and relevant and there must be a clear methodology to evaluate responses.

 Where services are being procured care must be taken to ensure that requirements placed on tenderers are both relevant and proportionate.
 In terms of products supplied a tenderer may have responsibility for the production methods and place of origin.
 Where the sustainability of product or material content is both relevant and proportionate the following questions may be helpful: